Invoice approval workflow for accounts payable teams: a complete guide

 Processing rule matches and triggers the ruleset

-The supplier invoice processing rule matches and its single ApprovalRuleset loads automatically.
-The unique constraint prevents any ambiguity about which ruleset applies.
+The supplier invoice processing rule matches and its single approval ruleset loads automatically.
+Each rule has exactly one ruleset, so there is no ambiguity about which one applies.

 4. 04

-GATE validations run before the request is created.
+Gate validations run before the request is created.
 The VAT identifier is checked against the vendor list and the invoice total against the supplier limit.
-A failed GATE would auto-reject instead.
+A failed check would reject the document automatically instead.

 5. 05